 There were adequate systems for reviewing and investigating when things went wrong.
-The practice learned and shared lessons identified themes and took action to improve safety in the practice.
-Actions taken subsequent to significant events were also disseminated to other practices within the organisation to share learning.
+The practice learned and shared lessons identified themes and acted to improve safety in the practice.

 There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.
+We saw they were shared with the team and acted upon if required.